 Named after the Beatles song and located just opposite the Dakota Building where he lived and died (West 72nd Street), this garden is dedicated to John Lennon.
 Visit the garden and see the Imagine mosaic.
 If you are lucky, you might come across musicians giving an impromptu slamming session.

-Row a boat on the Lake
+Things to do and see in Central Park: Row a boat on the Lake

 Visit the Loeb Boathouse and rent a rowing boat for an hour ($15 plus $20 deposit, each boat holds up to 4 people) and see the park from a different angle.
 And if rowing isn’t your thing, you can hire a Venetian style gondola instead (including gondolier of course), $45 for half an hour for up to 6 people.